mirror/boost/boost/libs/parameter/doc/reference.rst

 **Returns**
-    A model of |KeywordDefaultExpression|_ that, when used to index an |ArgumentPack|_ which does not contain an appropriate parameter, gives ``default_``.
+    A model of |KeywordDefaultExpression|_ that, when used to index an |ArgumentPack|_ that does not contain an appropriate parameter, gives ``default_``.

 .. daniel: